api-search/explore/_apis/twilio/properties/task-router-openapi.md

           type: string
           minLength: 34
           maxLength: 34
-          pattern: ^WT[0-9a-fA-F]{32}$
+          pattern: '^WT[0-9a-fA-F]{32}$'
           nullable: true
           description: The SID of the longest waiting Task.
         longest_relative_task_age_in_queue:
           type: integer
           nullable: true
+          description: >-
-          description: The relative age in the TaskQueue for the longest waiting Task.
+            The relative age in the TaskQueue for the longest waiting Task.
             Calculation is based on the time when the Task entered the TaskQueue.
         longest_relative_task_sid_in_queue:
           type: string
           minLength: 34
           maxLength: 34
-          pattern: ^WT[0-9a-fA-F]{32}$
+          pattern: '^WT[0-9a-fA-F]{32}$'
           nullable: true
+          description: >-
-          description: The Task SID of the Task waiting in the TaskQueue the longest.
+            The Task SID of the Task waiting in the TaskQueue the longest.
             Calculation is based on the time when the Task entered the TaskQueue.
         task_queue_sid:
           type: string
           minLength: 34
           maxLength: 34
-          pattern: ^WQ[0-9a-fA-F]{32}$
+          pattern: '^WQ[0-9a-fA-F]{32}$'
           nullable: true
+          description: >-
-          description: The SID of the TaskQueue from which these statistics were calculated.
+            The SID of the TaskQueue from which these statistics were calculated.
         tasks_by_priority:
           nullable: true
+          description: >-
-          description: 'The number of Tasks by priority.
-For example: `{"0": "10", "99": "5"}` shows 10 Tasks at priority 0 and 5 at priority 99.'
+            The number of Tasks by priority.
+For example: `{"0": "10", "99":
+            "5"}` shows 10 Tasks at priority 0 and 5 at priority 99.
         tasks_by_status:
           nullable: true
+          description: >-
-          description: 'The number of Tasks by their current status.
+            The number of Tasks by their current status.
 For example:
-            `{"pending": "1", "reserved": "3", "assigned": "2", "completed": "5"}`.'
+            `{"pending": "1", "reserved": "3", "assigned": "2", "completed":
+            "5"}`.
         total_available_workers:
           type: integer
           nullable: true